Longitude: Values

-For calculations, the West/East suffix is replaced by a negative sign in the western hemisphere.
-The international standard convention (ISO 6709)—that East is positive—is consistent with a right-handed Cartesian coordinate system, with the North Pole up.
-A specific longitude may then be combined with a specific latitude (positive in the northern hemisphere) to give a precise position on the Earth's surface.
-Confusingly, the convention of negative for East is also sometimes seen, most commonly in the United States; the Earth System Research Laboratory used it on an older version of one of their pages, in order "to make coordinate entry less awkward" for applications confined to the Western Hemisphere.
+For calculations, the west/east suffix is replaced by a negative sign in the Western Hemisphere.
+The international standard convention (ISO 6709)—that east is positive—is consistent with a right-handed Cartesian coordinate system, with the North Pole up.
+A specific longitude may then be combined with a specific latitude (positive in the Northern Hemisphere) to give a precise position on the Earth's surface.
+Confusingly, the convention of negative for east is also sometimes seen, most commonly in the United States; the Earth System Research Laboratories used it on an older version of one of their pages, in order "to make coordinate entry less awkward" for applications confined to the Western Hemisphere.
 They have since shifted to the standard approach.

-Note that the longitude is singular at the Poles and calculations that are sufficiently accurate for other positions may be inaccurate at or near the Poles.
+The longitude is singular at the Poles and calculations that are sufficiently accurate for other positions may be inaccurate at or near the Poles.
 Also the discontinuity at the ±180° meridian must be handled with care in calculations.
 An example is a calculation of east displacement by subtracting two longitudes, which gives the wrong answer if the two positions are on either side of this meridian.
-To avoid these complexities, consider replacing latitude and longitude with another horizontal position representation in calculation.
+To avoid these complexities, some applications use another horizontal position representation.